jchips/jotter-api/README.md

 #### `/note` POST request example (bearer auth)

-if `folderId` is null, that will add note to root folder.
+if `folderId` is null, note will be added to root folder.

 ```json
 {